cleisti/ft_printf/README.md

 # ft_printf
 Project ft_printf of Hive Helsinki

-Project idea:
-Write your own version of the lib c function printf.
+In this project we were supposed to re-write the lib-c function printf with some minimum-requirements and as many additional features as we liked.
+I went with the basics, but might be I will re-submit the project with some extras in the near future.<br>

-Must handle:
+Must handle:<br>

+modifiers: csp<br>
-modifiers csp
+modifiers diouxX<br>
-modifiers diouxX with flags h, hh, l & ll f with flags l & L
+- with flags h, hh, l & ll<br>
+modifier f<br>
+- with flags l & L<br>
-Flags: #+-0 & ' '
+Flags: #+-0 & ' '<br>
-Min field width
+Min field width<br>
-Precision
+Precision<br>